Africa Day: African Parents in A Meme

 Nowadays many Africans are at pains to figure out what this cross-continental holiday means.
-Most people celebrate it by sharing different aspects of their culture, food and diversity.
+Most people celebrate it by sharing different aspects of their culture, food, and diversity.

 We found our unifying factor in a series of memes tagged #AfricanParentsinAMeme.
 We might be from different countries but it seems our parents read from the same script.

-These were some of our favourites.
+These were some of our favorites.

 If you pick up one end of the stick you also pick up the other. — Ethiopian proverb